muhdlubega/mgmt-sys-dashboard/README.md

 # Management System Dashboard

-This project implements a comprehensive management system dashboard featuring API integration, state management, data visualization, CRUD operations, performance optimization, and security measures.
+This project implements a comprehensive management system dashboard featuring API integration, state management, data visualization, CRUD operations, performance optimization, and security measures and is written mainly in React Javascript and SCSS.
+It utilizes Firebase and Firestore as a database and authorization solution while also integrating data from the JSONPlaceholder API.
 The following documentation provides an overview of the project's features, dependencies, setup instructions, usage, deployment, and submission details.

 ## Features